Blog

 More blogs by this author

 In an era where legal work is increasingly distributed and AI-enabled, firms need a legal Knowledge Management (KM) platform that does more than surface documents from a repository.
-They need a platform that unifies knowledge, collaboration, governance and AI readiness across the entire firm.
+They need a platform that automates the knowledge lifecycle, unifies knowledge across systems, and ensures both people and AI operate from the same authoritative foundation.

 AI has shifted the expectations placed on knowledge functions.
 Firm leadership now expects knowledge to be structured, governed, and instantly accessible.
 A modern legal KM platform is required to unify knowledge across systems, support the flow of work, and ensure that people and AI operate from the same authoritative foundation.